25 CONTENT FORMATS TO FILL YOUR MARKETING CALENDAR IN 2022

 15. Social media campaigns

-Thanks to its reach and shareability factor, content on social media can be viewed literally millions of times.
-The added benefits of social media campaigns is that they can be highly targeted according to demographic, region and gender, especially if you’re making use of paid ads.
-Content on social media should be arresting; there’s a lot of noise out there, and you don’t want to risk your audience scrolling through your campaign without pausing to absorb its messages.
+Thanks to its reach and shareability factor, content on social media can be viewed millions of times.
+The added benefit of social media campaigns is that they can be highly targeted according to demographic, region and gender, especially if you’re using paid ads.
+Content on social media should be immediately engaging; there’s a lot of noise out there, and you don’t want to risk your audience scrolling through your campaign without pausing to absorb its messages.

-An example of a successful social media campaign is Nucco’s work with Nokia Mobile, who approached us to boost their social media presence and refresh the global brand.
-Working with the company in an exclusive worldwide partnership, we created a comprehensive social media content toolkit in support of Nokia Mobile’s brand strategy.
-The result?
-A huge uptick in engagement across all the main social media platforms of Twitter, Facebook and Instagram.
+An example of a successful social media campaign is Nucco’s work with Nokia Mobile.
+They approached us to boost their social media presence and refresh the global brand.
+Working with the company in an exclusive worldwide partnership, we created a comprehensive social media content toolkit supporting Nokia Mobile’s brand strategy.
+This resulted in a considerable uptick in engagement across all the leading social media platforms.

-The coronavirus pandemic has forced us to get accustomed to conducting business online.
-Where webinars might once have been considered dull and one dimensional, they’re now a fully accepted form of knowledge sharing online.
-Webinars can help you position your brand as an industry thought leader, showcasing your company’s expertise through teaching audiences about a particular subject.
-Webinars also lend themselves to spin-off content: video clips and blog posts summarising key takeaways, for example.
+The pandemic has forced us to conduct business online.
+Webinars might once have been considered dull and one dimensional, but they’re now an entirely accepted form of knowledge sharing online.
+Webinars can help you position your brand as an industry thought leader, showcasing your company’s expertise in a particular subject.
+Webinars also lend themselves to spin-off content: video clips and blog posts summarising key takeaways.

-An example is Nucco’s series of regular online webinars covering topics ranging from internal communications to data visualisation.
+An example is Nucco’s series of regular online webinars covering topics ranging from ESG communications to communicating sensitive issues.
 If you’d like to know more about creating effective and engaging events and digital experiences click here to download our whitepaper.

-Whitepapers provide readers with considerable value, such as a detailed overview of a particular topic, or an analysis of how new regulations might impact certain types of businesses.
-Whitepapers position your company as an authority, and also provide potential clients with a taste of what you offer, and how you might be able to help them.
+Whitepapers provide readers with considerable value, such as a detailed overview of a particular topic or an analysis of how new regulations might impact certain types of businesses.
+Whitepapers position your company as an authority and provide potential clients with a taste of what you offer and how you might help them.

 18. Collaborations and guest posts

 Guest posting and collaborations serve as an effective way to introduce your company to a new audience, score more leads, and improve your public image.
-The trick is to partner with a company whose mission and values align with yours, and with a similar target audience.
-Sourcing guest posts for your own company blog has benefits as well: you don’t need to create brand new content yourself, and the author is likely to share their post, increasing traffic to your site.
+The trick is to partner with a company whose mission and values align with yours and who have a similar target audience.
+Sourcing guest posts for your company blog also has benefits: you don’t need to create brand new content yourself, and the author is likely to share their post, increasing traffic to your site.

-Similarly, interviews provide ready-made content, as long as you prepare the right questions.
-Interviewing experts for your website or social media content allows you to align your company with someone who’s well-regarded in your industry, boosting your credibility.
-This content is also easy to repurpose, whether that’s snippets in your newsletter or on your social media, or spin-off blog posts for your website.
+Interviews provide ready-made content as long as you prepare the right questions.
+Interviewing experts for your website or social media content allows you to align your company with someone well-regarded in your industry, boosting your credibility.
+This content is easy to repurpose, whether by including snippets in your newsletter, on your social media or spin-off blog posts for your website.

 20. Landing pages

-If you’re trying to draw your website visitors’ attention to something in particular, consider creating a dedicated landing page.
+Consider creating a dedicated landing page if you’re trying to draw your website visitors’ attention to something in particular.
 Landing pages are fully customisable, and you can showcase all types of content, including video, motion branding, and infographics, to engage your audience in a variety of ways.
-They increase conversions, because all the information that customers need to buy is centred in one place, and they also provide useful insights: you can see which parts of the page visitors are most interested in.
+They increase conversions because all the information that customers need to buy is centred in one place.
+They also provide valuable insights: you can see which parts of the page visitors are most interested in.
 This helps you optimise future landing pages to maximise conversions.

 21. Industry reports

-Industry reports serve a number of purposes.
-They’re valuable content for potential customers, and help position your company as the go-to in your field, because you’re proving your expertise and insider knowledge, thus strengthening your credibility.
-If the report is particularly exciting, it can help drive increased traffic to your site, as people are incentivised to download it.
-Reports can also be repurposed as blog posts, articles, social media content and content for a webinar.
+Industry reports are valuable content for potential customers and help position your company as the go-to in your field because you’re proving your expertise and insider knowledge, thus strengthening your credibility.
+Reports can help drive increased traffic to your site, as people are incentivised to download it.
+They can also be repurposed as blog posts, articles, social media content and content for a webinar.

 Events serve to attract new potential customers into your business, unveil new products or services, and provide guests with valuable expert insights.
 Events can take many forms: panel discussions, keynote speeches, workshops and conferences are just a handful of examples.
 The aim of your event will guide the format it takes: are you trying to encourage audience participation and networking?
 In that case, an informal meetup could work well.
 If you’re looking to provide your audience with a morning of insights from industry leaders, a panel discussion is the way to go.